Top Soft Skills to Put on a CV in 2025 and How to List Them Effectively

 • Inspired students to excel by applying strategies to engage learners with a broad range of learning styles, prioritising one-on-one learning plans, and taking a whole-child approach.

+This example showcases teamwork, communication, and emotional intelligence.
 See the teacher CV example with a guide for more information.

 3. Skills section